What is the relationship between Honey and Cancer?

-Can I eat Honey if I have cancer?
-Is Honey bad for cancer?
-These some of the questions I get most frequently in my office, at dinner parties, and just about everywhere I go.
+Can I eat honey if I have cancer?
+Is honey bad for cancer?
+These are some of the questions I get most frequently in my office, at dinner parties, and just about everywhere I go.
 When I was interviewed for Sugar Free Summer (you can still view it by clicking the link) I dug a little deeper to make sure you got a great answer.

 You know what, the result of this research was shocking!